Using a managed Helm repository

 Codefresh provides fully managed, hosted Helm repositories for users.
-A default managed repo is created automatically for every account and you can add other external Helm repositories as well.
+While we automatically create a default managed repo for every Codefresh account, you can also add external Helm repositories.

-The built-in Helm repo is private by default, allowing access only via Codefresh or using a Codefresh API token.
+The built-in Helm repo that Codefresh creates, is private by default, allowing access only via Codefresh or via a Codefresh API token.

-You may be familiar with the popular open source Helm repository implementation called ‘ChartMuseum’ that Codefresh sponsors.
-Codefresh managed repositories are based on, and therefore compatible with ChartMuseum and its unique features.
-For more info on ChartMuseum: https://github.com/kubernetes-helm/chartmuseum.
+You may be familiar with the popular open source Helm repository implementation called ‘ChartMuseum’, that Codefresh sponsors.
+Codefresh-managed repositories are based on, and therefore compatible with, ChartMuseum and its unique features.
+For details, see ChartMuseum.

-Note that you cannot delete the out-of-the-box managed repo that is created for you.
+You cannot delete the built-in Helm repo that Codefresh creates for you.

 Codefresh Helm dashboards

-The Codefresh Helm Charts and Helm Releases dashboards are automatically configured to work with your default managed repo so you can easily install charts and manage releases.
-For more information see: Install chart from Helm repository and Helm release management articles.
+The Helm Charts and Helm Releases dashboards are automatically configured to work with your default managed repo to easily install charts and manage releases.

-The managed Helm repository supports two modes of access level: Private and Public.
+The managed Helm repository supports two modes of access:

-For more info see the relevant section in the Codefresh CLI documentation: https://codefresh-io.github.io/cli/helm-repos/update-helm-repo/.
+For more info, see the relevant section in the Codefresh CLI documentation.

 Working with Helm CLI